nrfconnect/sdk-nrf/doc/nrf/protocols/amazon_sidewalk/index.rst

    To an extent, any Sidewalk gateway functionality might be used outside of the U.S., however, it should be used only for the Amazon Sidewalk endpoint development purposes.
    In addition, we recommend that you consult with your local regulatory bodies, and check if the gateway is allowed to operate its radio in your locale, as U.S. license-free band devices, only for development.

-To learn more about the Amazon Sidewalk solution and to see step-by-step setup instructions, refer to the `Sidewalk documentation`_ page.
+To learn more about the Amazon Sidewalk solution and to see step-by-step setup instructions, refer to the `Amazon Sidewalk documentation`_ page.